 Government Programs to Date

 On March 27, President Trump signed an unrivaled $2.2 trillion economic stimulus.
-The package did include billions of dollars to small businesses.
+The package included billions of dollars for small businesses.
 The package also included jobless aid that would apply to freelancers and gig economy workers.
 This bill offers small businesses SBA-backed loans to pay for basic expenses.
 Business owners will be relieved of paying back portions of this bill if they went to paying employees, mortgage, rent, or utilities.
 The banks that will be lending those loans will be reimbursed by the Treasury Department.

 A new bill was also signed on April 24.
 This $484 billion coronavirus relief bill was another big step the government took to add more relief to small businesses.
 This bill provides government-guaranteed loans to small businesses.

 There are some conditions to receiving some of these government loans, however, and those too are outlined on our page.
 Some include ensuring your employees with paid sick leave related to the coronavirus.
-This can also be difficult for businesses who are already running their credit cards on max.
+This can also be difficult for businesses that are already running their credit cards on max.